SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

 total of 4 different points in time, 100 million trips would need to be calculated.
 By calculating full least-cost-path trees instead of single trips, the number of trip-calculations can be reduced to `n*m` per point of time, bringing a massive reduction in computation time, but with a slight increase in memory usage.
+In addition, most parts of the skim calculation are multi-threaded and benefit from additional cpu-cores.